importpw/import/docs/implicit-imports.md

 ## Community imports

-Here are some known GitHub repositories that are compatible with `import`:
+Here are some GitHub repositories that are known to be compatible with `import`:

  * [kward/log4sh](https://import.pw/kward/log4sh)
  * [kward/shflags](https://import.pw/kward/shflags)